-In this section we will construct a test-function that will be used in our subsequent blow-up analysis.
-Since our construction follows the same steps of \cite{chen}, we will just point out the necessary modifications.
+In this section, we construct a test function to be used in our subsequent blow-up analysis.
+Since our construction follows the same steps of \cite{chen}, we only point out the necessary modifications.